 Accordingly, we encourage homeowner associations and individual homeowners to try and work out problems with builders and developers first.
-But if you’ve exhausted your options, and the responsible parties refuse to fix the problem, our law firm can step in and provide assistance.
+But if you have exhausted your options, and the responsible parties refuse to fix the problem, our law firm can step in and provide assistance.
 If you need help working with your builder or developer, contact the construction defect law firm of Burg Simpson by filling out a Free Case Evaluation form right now.

-We’ve represented many homeowner associations and thousands of individual homeowners in lawsuits seeking compensation for building material defects and product failures such as:
+We have represented many homeowner associations and thousands of individual homeowners in lawsuits seeking compensation for building material defects and product failures such as:

-- Leaking and prematurely deteriorating roofs.
+- Leaking and prematurely deteriorating roofs

-- Defective shingles.
+- Defective shingles

-- Defective plumbing.
+- Defective plumbing

-- Leaking windows and doors.
+- Leaking windows and doors

-- Degraded or rotted flooring.
+- Degraded or rotted flooring

-- Siding and exterior surface system failures.
+- Siding and exterior surface system failures

-- Real and synthetic (EIFS) stucco installation problems.
+- Real and synthetic (EIFS) stucco installation problems

-- Water intrusion from a variety of sources.
+- Water intrusion from a variety of sources

 Building material defects can be traced to a lack of testing, errors in the manufacturing process, improper construction methods or application, or a failure to properly consider the interaction of the components and materials with the environment.
 Regardless of the source of the product failure, we have the experience and resources necessary to effectively handle any claim related to defective building materials.
 Call the Denver construction defect attorneys at Burg Simpson at 303-792-5595 so we can go over your case details with you.